crydestaahl/TodoApp/readme.txt

-This is app that I created to learn JS.
+A todo app that I made in the process of learningn JS.

+The app saves your todos in local storage.